How Hopebridge Sets up Behavior Analysts for Success in Their New Roles

 At Hopebridge Autism Therapy Centers, we want our new team members to feel those happy flutters, but we also feel it’s important to set them up for success from day one.
 This is why all of our new board certified behavior analysts (BCBA) embark on a four-week journey through our exclusive BCBA Onboarding Program.

-Whether brand new to Hopebridge or an RBT Fellow growing from within the company, all new BCBAs have the opportunity to participate in the onboarding process.
+Whether brand new to Hopebridge or having grown into the the position from within our Fellowship Program, all new BCBAs have the opportunity to participate in the onboarding process.

 “Taking on a new BCBA position may feel overwhelming to some.
-From the start of a job at Hopebridge, we feel it’s important to supply our behavior analysts with all the knowledge and tools they need to get acclimated and succeed,” said Hopebridge Clinical Trainer Cate Huggins.
+From the start of a job at Hopebridge, we feel it’s important to supply our behavior analysts with all the knowledge and tools they need to get acclimated and succeed,” said Hopebridge Clinical Trainer Briana Sebastian.

 The structured plan covers everything a BCBA would need to know when starting a job at Hopebridge (beyond the ABA coursework).
 As a bonus, the onboarding program includes mentorship, dedicated time for job shadowing and facetime with company leadership.

-To begin, each “onboarding class” participates in a week-long series of in-person sessions together, which can also be accommodated virtually if travel to the home office is not feasible.
+To begin, each “onboarding class” participates in a week-long series of live virtual sessions, which are balanced with pre-recorded modules they are able to return to at a later date for ongoing reference.
 The group also connects via a virtual “chat,” where they can access key documents and resources, as well as collaborate with each other throughout the next few weeks, even as they continue to work in their own therapy centers across the nation.

 The first week of onboarding is jam-packed with information!

 On the first day, BCBAs are welcomed by Hopebridge Chief Executive Officer (CEO) Dennis May, followed by presentations from other department leaders to share the company’s history, cultural cornerstones, multidisciplinary collaboration and the ABA backbone of the autism therapy program.
-Day one closes with a dinner with the executive team.
 The next day continues with more introductions from departments who are available to support BCBAs, like the Care and Benefits Coordinators, who manage the insurance process along with caregivers.

 Training is a large part of the first week.
-BCBAs new to Hopebridge get accustomed to the various technologies utilized in the centers, as well as the process for scheduling, evaluations and assessments, meetings, billing notes, client discharge, and supervision of RBTs, Behavior Analysis Fellowship (BAF) Program students and RBT Fellows.
-Within this time, the onboarding class also completes an online CEU course together, designed to motivate them to engage their continuing education while working at Hopebridge.
+BCBAs new to Hopebridge get accustomed to the various technologies utilized in the centers, as well as the process for scheduling, evaluations and assessments, meetings, billing notes, client discharge, and supervision of RBTs and Fellowship Program students.

 The end of the first week wraps up with a few highlights.
 Participants are able to observe Hopebridge’s Grand Rounds process, which serves as a virtual support system for BCBAs.
 This gives BCBAs a peek into the internal outlet that will be available to them for interdisciplinary clinical support and guidance for some of the centers’ most challenging cases.